Well Furlong Art and Theatre logo

 London

-"Sickert in Venice" is at Dulwich Picture Gallery, London SE21 from March 4th until May 31st 2009
+'Sickert in Venice' was at Dulwich Picture Gallery, London SE21

-An exhibition called "Modern Painters: The Camden Town Group" includes Spencer Gore, Harold Gilman, Robert Bevan, Charles Ginner & the star Walter Sickert.
+Tate Britain mounted an exhibition called 'Modern Painters: The Camden Town Group' which included Spencer Gore, Harold Gilman, Robert Bevan, Charles Ginner & the star Walter Sickert.

-An exhibition of Sickert's "Camden Town Nudes" at the Courtauld Institute Gallery, Somerset House, Strand, London from 25th October 2007 to 20th January 2008.
+An exhibition of Sickert's 'Camden Town Nudes' at the Courtauld Institute Gallery, Somerset House, Strand, London.

 www.courtauld.ac.uk